purtuga/jquery.stickOnScroll/README.md

     Usage:

         $("body").on("stickOnScroll:onStick", function(ev, $stickyEle){
-            // ev.target = element that was made sticky
+            // ev.target = element that was made sticky - same as $stickyEle
         });